rescript-labs/bs-let/README.md

 This is specifically designed to be helpful with writing Javascript code through ReasonML and Bucklescript.
 Native OCaml 4.08 implemented a native monadic sugar syntax.
 So if you're writing native code, I'd suggest skipping this PPX and waiting until [this PR](https://github.com/facebook/reason/pull/2487) lands in Reason, and then adopting the new syntax.

 **A Note about Windows**
-I don't develop on Windows and neither does my company, so I've only taken the time to precomile binaries for linux and osx in this package.
-If you're a Windows user and would like to use this PPX, I'd love a pull-request that moves the project from Travis to Azure Pipelines and builds for all three platforms.
+Currently this project only precomiles binaries for linux and OS X according to the needs of existing maintainers.
+If you're a Windows user and would like to use this PPX, We'd love a pull-request that moves the project from Travis to Azure Pipelines and builds for all three platforms.

 ## Credit

 This PPX was created by @jaredly and upgraded to the latest OCaml by @anmonteiro.
-I have updated Jared's work with Antonio's changes, re-packaged it to build with `esy` and precompiled binaries for osx and linux.
-I've also written this readme to describe the most common use-case for this PPX.
+Murphy Randle has merged Antonio's changes to upgrade the package for Bucklescript 6.x and 7.x, re-packaged it to build with `esy` and precompiled binaries for osx and linux.
+Murphy has also written this readme to describe the most common use-case for this PPX.
 More features are available but undocumented in this readme.
 You can see them here: https://github.com/jaredly/let-anything.
-Unfortunately I didn't write the PPX, and I'm still pretty baffled by OCaml's AST and the tools surrounding it, so I may not be very helpful in closing issues 😅.